Obtain Google Service Account Keys using FCM V1

 • Select Set up a Google Service Account Key for Push Notifications (FCM V1) > Upload a new service account key

-• If you've previously stored the JSON file in your project directory, the EAS CLI will automatically detect the file and prompt you to select it.
+• If you've previously stored the JSON file in your project directory, the EAS CLI automatically detects the file and prompts you to select it.
 Press Y to continue.

 Note: Add the JSON file to your version source control's ignore file (for example, .gitignore) to avoid committing it to your repository since it contains sensitive data.